meeshkan/unmock.github.io/docs/basic.md

 ---
 id: basic
-title: Managing state
+title: Setting state
-sidebar_label: Managing state
+sidebar_label: Setting state
 ---

-Once activated, unmock will mock APIs according to the service specifications in your `__unmock__` directory.
+Once activated, unmock will mock services according to their specifications.
 The default behavior is to serve _randomly generated valid responses_.
 While this means that your tests are not deterministic, tests like this help ensure the resiliency of your code.
-Unmock keeps track of all the responses it generates so that, if your test ever fails because a random response exposes a corner case, you can use that response to write a new test.

 Testing your code with indeterministic responses helps you make a more robust code.
 It helps you **fail your way to success**, a way of coding we strongly believe in.

-## Setting a state
+## Accessing state

 Sometimes, you need to refine unmock's default behavior on a test-by-test basis.
-To do this, you can manipulate the unmock _state_ object.
-When calling `unmock.on()`, you will get a state store as a returned value.
+To do this, you can manipulate the unmock _states_ object returned from `unmock.on()`:

 ```javascript
 const states = unmock.on();